MartijnHols/fullstack-typescript/backend/src/migrations/README.md

 ## Migrating up/down

 To migrate up or down you first need to compile the migrations.
-For a shorthand use `yarn migrate`
+For a shorthand use `yarn db:migrate`

 ## DataTypes